-Maud Lewis (1903-1970) was born to John and Agnes Dowley in South Ohio, Nova Scotia.
+Maud Lewis (1903-1970) was born to John and Agnes Dowley on the Yarmouth and Acadian Shore of Nova Scotia.
+Although there is some debate about her exact birth place, recent research has revealed that Maud was born in the town of Yarmouth, NS.
 As a child, Maud spent most of her time alone, mostly because she felt uncomfortable about her differences around the other children.
 She had been born with almost no chin and was always much smaller than everyone else.
 However, Maud seemed to be a happy child who enjoyed the time she spent with her parents and brother.
 Maud's mother started her painting Christmas cards to sell and thus her career as an artist began.

 Her life and only experience of the world extended to an area between her birthplace in Yarmouth County and her married home in Marshalltown, Digby County.
 In 1935 Maud's father died and in 1937, her mother followed.
 As was typical at the time, her brother inherited the family home.
 After living with her brother for a short while she moved to Digby to live with her aunt.
 There she met Everett Lewis, an itinerant fish peddler, and married him shortly after in 1938.